eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The document presents a state-of-play of ongoing work of the eIDAS Expert Group and does not imply any formal agreement regarding its content.
 This document will be complemented and updated over time through the process of establishing the toolbox, as described in [Chapter 8](#8-document-development).

-While the main document is descriptive, two of the six annexes are intended as reference for the technical specification and standards.
-The latter are the annexes with:

-- **The high-level requirements**: This annex specifies the requirements for PID Providers, (Q)EAA Providers, PuB-EAA Providers, Wallet Providers, Relying Parties and other actors in the EUDI Wallet ecosystem.

-- **The attestation Rulebooks:** There are 3 Rulebooks, each one contains specific requirements to the PID, mDL and pseudonyms attestation, accordingly.

-**The capitalised imperatives in the document are used in accordance with [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).**

-This document holds no legal value and does not prejudge the final mandatory legal requirements for Wallet Solutions, as only the finally adopted European Digital Identity Framework Regulation, and the implementing and delegated acts adopted under that legal basis, will be mandatory.
+This document holds no legal value and does not prejudge the final mandatory legal requirements for the EUDI Wallet ecosystem.
+Only the final adopted European Digital Identity Framework Regulation, and the implementing and delegated acts adopted under that Regulation, will be mandatory.

 ### 1.3 Guidance for the Large-Scale Pilots (LSP)